Mastering Corporate Messaging: Examples, Framework and Strategies

 4. Craft Your Key Messages

-Once you have a clear value proposition, it’s time to create core messages.
-They are a foundation that guides your content creation process.
+With a clear value proposition, it’s time to create core messages.
+They are a foundation that guides the content creation process.

 When it comes to critical messages, make sure: